Home Features Explore Munros Munro Map Reviews Get the App

 How long does it take to climb Tom na Gruagaich (Beinn Alligin)?

-Depending on the route and conditions, climbing Tom na Gruagaich (Beinn Alligin) typically takes between 5.3 and 6.9 hours round trip.
-The Munros app provides detailed time estimates for each route.
+Climbing Tom na Gruagaich (Beinn Alligin) typically takes between 5.3 and 6.9 hours round trip.
+This varies with fitness, weather, and the route chosen.

 Where do I park for Tom na Gruagaich (Beinn Alligin)?